opatil31/oudiffusion/README.md

 **Analytic oracle:** The optimal noise predictor for Gaussian data is linear and known: $\epsilon^\star(x^{(k)},k)=\sqrt{1-\bar\alpha_k}\,\Sigma_k^{-1}(x^{(k)}-\sqrt{\bar\alpha_k}\mu)$.
 Plugging $\epsilon^\star$ into the production sampler (`scripts/verify_optimal_denoiser.py`) isolates sampler/schedule error from learning error, a decomposition usually impossible in generative modeling.
 For non-Gaussian processes the **linear-denoiser bound** (Gaussian floor of the empirical covariance) plays the complementary role: a loss below it proves the network beats every linear denoiser.

 **Calibrated statistics:** Output statistics are checked against exact targets, and because the deviation statistics are norms with strictly positive null expectation, raw percentages conflate estimator noise with model bias.
-Every vector-process check is therefore calibrated against exact-sampler replications at the same sample size: the report's target column is the finite-sample noise-floor mean, each check carries the replication standard error, and deviations read in z-units.
-High-variance scalar checks (terminal skewness) carry bootstrap standard errors.
-Held-out functional batteries (unused lags, the full $dL\times dL$ trajectory covariance, Gaussianity probes) guard against tuning to the watched metrics.
+Every vector-process check is therefore calibrated against exact-sampler replications at the same sample size: the report's target column is the finite-sample noise-floor mean.

 **Worked demonstration (scalar OU, $K{=}1000$, 6k steps, $N{=}10{,}000$, $L{=}64$):**